Poltergeist Phenomenon: Levels of Activity

 In some cases, the poltergeist manifests due to the trauma an individual is experiencing.
 It isn't entirely known how a person can induce poltergeistic activity, only that it happens.
 In most cases, however, the 'poltergeist' is simply a spirit which picks up on the negative emotions and infiltrates the home, targeting the one who is "emitting" a strong enough signal for it to latch onto.

 However, if the activity persists and there isn't a known cause, there are stages in a haunting which can point out poltergeistic activity.
-In the seconds, I will detail the nine stages.
+Below, I will detail the nine stages.
 At the end, there will also be a section going over how to rid oneself of a spirit or ghost: by your own efforts or on getting help from outside sources.

 When Things Go Bump in the Night